pjanec/dirigent/docs/Scripts.md

 | Cancelled   | N/A               | N/A                  | Script was cancelled.                 |
 | Failed      | N/A               | Serialized exception | Exception was thrown from the script. |

-The status text (and byte array data) can be set by the script at any time to provide more info on what the script is currently doing.
+The status text and data can be set by the script at any time to provide more info on what the script is currently doing.

 The status text is shown to the user on the Dirigent's UI.

-The format of the byte array data is script specific.
+The format of data string is script specific, can be JSON.

 ## Remote Execution